jlearns9/component-library/README.md

 # ReadMe

-Welcome to my react component library project
+Welcome to my react component library project!

-In this project I used various techniques in order to create re-usable components.

-My focus with this was to make it as easy to understand for the next developer if they wanted to come and add different variations of each component to the project.
+This project is a React component library designed to provide a list of reusable components employing various advanced techniques, ensuring ease of use and extensibility for developers.
+My main goal with this was to create components that are easily understandable and customizable for future developers seeking to incorporate different variations into their projects.

 The techniques I used in order to achieve this are, but not limited to:
 - useContext
 - children
 - custom hooks
-- state
+- state management
-- onMouseEnter/onMouseLeave
+- event handling

-All in all I'm very proud of the work I've done with this project.
+This library offers a set of unique components that can easily integrate into other React projects.